 Facts & Stats on Desmoid Tumors

-Knowledge of desmoid tumors may help you make informed decisions with your doctor.
+Explore the following information about desmoid tumors to help make informed decisions with your care team.

 Desmoid tumors are dense, soft-tissue tumors.
 They can grow aggressively and affect nearby tissues and organs.
-They can often return, even after surgery or other treatments.
 A desmoid tumor is also called aggressive fibromatosis.
 Only 3% of soft tissue tumors are desmoid tumors.
-It is a rare tumor type.1-4
+It is a rare tumor type.1-3

-In the US, up to 1650 people are diagnosed with desmoid tumors every year.5-7
+In the US, up to 1650 people are diagnosed with desmoid tumors every year.4-6

-Women are more likely to be diagnosed with desmoid tumors, but men are at risk as well6,8,9
+Women are more likely to be diagnosed with desmoid tumors, but men are at risk as well5,7,8

-The majority of people with desmoid tumors are diagnosed in young adulthood6
+The majority of people with desmoid tumors are diagnosed in young adulthood5

-After surgery, desmoid tumors may come back—based on the tumor location and other factors9,10
+After surgery, desmoid tumors may come back—based on the tumor location and other factors8,9

 Desmoid tumors can affect each person differently depending on where the tumor is in the body, how fast it grows, and other factors.

-The risk of desmoid tumors rises for people with a family history of familial adenomatous polyposis (FAP).11 If a person has FAP, doctors may recommend a colectomy to help prevent colon cancer.
-However, for some, this surgery can increase the risk of developing desmoid tumors.4
+The risk of desmoid tumors rises for people with a family history of familial adenomatous polyposis (FAP).10 If a person has FAP, doctors may recommend a colectomy to help prevent colon cancer.
+However, for some, this surgery can increase the risk of developing desmoid tumors.3

-Desmoid tumors can develop anywhere in the body where there is soft connective tissue.2 For example: tumors may form in tissues inside the abdomen (intra-abdominal), the chest, legs and feet, arms and hands, or the head and neck.4
+Desmoid tumors can develop anywhere in the body where there is soft connective tissue.1 For example: tumors may form in tissues inside the abdomen (intra-abdominal), the chest, legs and feet, arms and hands, or the head and neck.3

 Identifying progression

-It’s important to know if your tumor is progressing, or getting worse.16 Signs of progression may include:
+It’s important to know if your tumor is progressing, or getting worse.15 The NCCN* Guidelines for Patients® suggest starting treatment for desmoid tumors if:19

-Regularly monitoring your symptoms and reporting them to your healthcare providers may help them create a more personalized treatment plan.
+Regularly monitoring and reporting your symptoms to your healthcare providers can help them to create a more personalized treatment plan

 These applications are provided for informational purposes only and do not represent an endorsement or a recommendation from SpringWorks Therapeutics, Inc. The applications listed are independent of SpringWorks and SpringWorks has no control over the content of these applications.
 The applications are linked to other websites that have different terms of use and privacy policies.
 Please refer to those applications and websites for the applicable terms of use and privacy policies.